Cinema and New Media Arts (CNMA)

 Advantages and Opportunities

 - While grounded in the rich heritage of the medium, our priority is giving students the knowledge and resources to be able to harness today’s technology to create beautiful, successful cinematic work.

 - We prepare students for a wide-range of job opportunities.
 Most film programs are focused exclusively on work in the Hollywood studio system, but we recognize that media is now all around us, and the need for talented multimedia artists is equally broad.
 Students will be exposed to a plethora of potential careers and given the necessary training for the trajectory of their choice.

 - Students interested in a career in the studio system can take summer internships or spend a semester studying in Hollywood, thanks to partnerships we have with universities and programs in Southern California.
 For the rest of their education, students can benefit from the first-class academic programs at Houston Baptist University as well as the incredibly rich cultural environment in the surrounding area — from the thriving city of Houston to the independent film hub of Austin.

 - Our program is built around one-on-one mentorship by faculty members who are active filmmakers and media producers themselves.
-We believe that in order to stay sharp, artists must continually practice their craft, so in addition to the usual research & publishing our Cinema & New Media Arts faculty are actively creating films, web series, video games, and other media.
+We believe that, in order to stay sharp, artists must continually practice their craft, so in addition to the usual research and publishing, our Cinema & New Media Arts faculty are actively creating films, web series, video games and other media.
 Students are often invited to take part in this work, apprenticing and learning from our experienced faculty and staff.